-FG (commonly called Single "F")

-The muzzleloading enthusiast finds little use for this very coarse black powder.
+FG FG FG FG FG FG FG FG FG FG FG (commonly called Single "F") The muzzleloading enthusiast finds little use for this very coarse black powder.
 It's use is restricted to the large bore (10, 8, 4 gauge) shotguns of yesterday.

-FFG (commonly called Double "F")

-This is a very popular powder for the larger (.45 to .58 cal) rifles.
-It is also used for 12, 16, and 20 gauge muzzleloading shotguns.
+FFC FFC Example and the second FFG (commonly called Double "F") This is a very popular powder for the larger (.45 to .58 cal) rifles.
+It is also used for 12, 16, and 20 gauge muz- zleloading shotguns.
 While it is not considered a pistol powder, it is sometimes used in very large caliber single shot pistols.
-It is recommended for use in the T/C Fire Hawks.

-FFFG (commonly called Triple "F")

-Due to its wide range of uses, Triple "F" is the black powder that is most commonly found on a dealer's shelf.
+It is recommended for use in the T/C in-line muzzleloaders.
+THE REPORT OF TH FFFG (commonly called Triple "F") Due to its wide range of uses, Triple "F" is the black pow- der that is most commonly found on a dealer's shelf.
 It is used in all percussion revolvers, most single shot pistols, and most of the smaller (under .45 caliber) rifles.
 In a pinch, it can also be used to prime a flint lock.

-FFFFG (commonly called Four "F")

-The finest of all currently available black powders, Four "F" is best used for priming flint locks.
+FFFFG COCEX BLACK MARKS BLACK MARKS MARK FFFFG (commonly called Four "F") The finest of all currently available black powders, Four "F" is best used for priming flint locks.
 Due to its limited use, it is sometimes difficult to obtain.